 It was a long grind for Thomas and the Bruins in the 2011 Playoffs.
 They were pushed to three Game 7s, but came out on top all three times, including two by shutout.

-After losing the first two games in the first round at home to the Montreal Canadiens, Thomas backboned two wins in Montreal with 34-save, back-to-back performances.
+After losing the first two games in the first round at home to the Montreal Canadiens, Thomas backboned two wins in Montreal with a pair of 34-save, back-to-back performances.
 He made 44 saves in a double-overtime win in Game 5, before making 34 more saves in a Game 7 overtime victory at the TD Garden.

 In the conference semifinals against the Flyers, the Bruins got revenge for their 2010 Playoff disappointment, when they blew a 3-0 series lead only to lose the series in seven games.
 Boston swept the Flyers, and Thomas made 142 saves, allowing just seven goals.